 What do both courses have in common?
 Ethena’s next-level research, delivery, and admin experience

 This one’s an easy one, because Ethena approaches making all of our courses with the same rigorous, thoughtful, and user-focused approach.

 Both Harassment Prevention and Diversity, Equity, & Inclusion are thoroughly informed and reviewed by best-in-class legal and subject-matter experts.
 And each course includes a variety of multimedia – custom illustrations, audio nudges, gifs and videos.
 Ethena’s platform allows admins to upload their own company policies to the platform, allowing for learners to reference company-specific guidelines, reporting instructions, and more.

 What topics are covered in both courses, and how are they covered differently?

 Browsing through the overview of both courses, you may notice there are a few subjects included in both Harassment Prevention and Diversity, Equity, & Inclusion.
 Which bears the question for those of us (including me) who are enrolled in both courses: are we doomed to repeat these subjects in our training twice?

-Short answer: no, although some topics overlap, the material does not repeat beyond sharing definitions and best practices.
+Although some topics overlap, the material does not repeat beyond sharing definitions and best practices.
 Learners taking both HP and DEI can expect to deepen their understanding of topics like Bystander Intervention, Gender Identity, Sexual Orientation Inclusivity, Intersectionality, Bias, and Ableism as they learn about them in the contexts of each course.
-You don’t have to take it from me, but if you did, I’d say it’s something like seeing the next season of The Real World: the basic rules and terms are the same, but the characters, setting, and context make it a brand new experience.